In Part 1 of How to Make Money in Affiliate Marketing, we focused on how to choose the right affiliate marketing company.

 Essentially, a sales funnel is a nifty way to guide your prospects through the sales process — to turn your prospects into buyers.
 Most sales funnels start with an email capture form so that you can start building a relationship with your prospects or customers by email.
 And send them your freebie.

-Which brings us to email marketing.
+This brings us to email marketing.
 I never quite understood the value of email marketing until I realised that my website traffic had kind of come to a standstill.

 With each post I published, I’d get new visitors but I wasn’t retaining my old visitors.
 Email marketing is a way to keep your website top of mind.